Jimdo/angular-fontselect/README.md

 #### In Production

-You can provide your production API Keys by setting them as constants no your application.
+You can provide your production API Keys by setting them as a constant in your application.

 ```js
 angular.module('myApp', ['jdFontselect']).constant('jdFontselectConfig', {